John Elphinstone, 17th Lord Elphinstone: Early life

 Elphinstone was born on 22 March 1914.
-He was a son of Sidney Buller-Fullerton-Elphinstone, 16th Lord Elphinstone, and Lady Mary Bowes-Lyon.
+He was a son of Sidney Elphinstone, 16th Lord Elphinstone, and Lady Mary Bowes-Lyon.
 Among his siblings was the Rev. Hon.
 Andrew Charles Victor Elphinstone (the aide-de-camp to the Viceroy of India from 1941 to 1943) and the Hon.
 Margaret Elphinstone, wife of writer Denys Rhodes.
 His father was an avid hunter who in 1903 shot the "largest moose ever killed in Alaska."

 His paternal grandparents were William Elphinstone, 15th Lord Elphinstone (the 1st Baron Elphinstone) and the former Lady Constance Euphemia Woronzow Murray (second daughter of Alexander Murray, 6th Earl of Dunmore).
 His maternal grandparents were Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne and the former Nina Cecilia Cavendish-Bentinck (eldest surviving daughter and co-heiress of Rev. Charles Cavendish-Bentinck, a grandson of the 3rd Duke of Portland).
 He was a nephew of Queen Elizabeth The Queen Mother and a first cousin of Queen Elizabeth II and Princess Margaret, Countess of Snowdon.